ashayraut/oauth-transactiontokens-for-agents/draft-oauth-transaction-tokens-for-agents.md

    5. The Txn-Token Service validates the access token and extracts the actor and subject identities.

-   6. As specified in [OAUTH-TXN-TOKENS], the Txn-Token Service uses the access token's 'aud' claim to populate the Txn-Token's 'sub' claim.
+   6. As specified in [OAUTH-TXN-TOKENS](https://drafts.oauth.net/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.html), the Txn-Token Service uses the access token's 'aud' claim to populate the Txn-Token's 'sub' claim.